rockyyliang/stateSpaceReduction/README.md

 ![p2](https://user-images.githubusercontent.com/37086122/56442137-8d459780-62bd-11e9-8ed3-979abf327f8c.jpg)

 We can see that the system behavior deviates more after 3 states are discarded.
-This is confirmed by checking diagonal values of the T * wc * T', where T is the transformation to realize the new system, and wc is the original system's controllability gramian.
+This is confirmed by checking diagonal values of T * wc * T', where T is the transformation to realize the new system, and wc is the original system's controllability gramian.

 ![image](https://user-images.githubusercontent.com/37086122/56442301-35f3f700-62be-11e9-84d4-f3656356bfbd.png)